Evacuees might not go home until dam spillway is repaired

 More than 500 Butte County jail inmates were transferred to Alameda County Jail farther south, Honea said.

-Honea could not estimate when people will be able to return home, but said he’s working on a “repopulation plan” that would let residents return to areas least at risk of flooding.
+Honea could not estimate when people will be able to return home, but said he’s working on a “repopulation plan” to let residents return to areas least at risk of flooding.

 The threat emerged after weeks of storms dumped rain and snow across California, particularly in northern parts of the state.

-While the wet winter has been a boon for water supplies, it has created a challenge for water managers who must balance the need for water and hydroelectric power with protecting flatland communities from floods during times of excessive rain or rapidly melting snow.
+While the wet winter has been a boon for water supplies, it has created a challenge in balancing the need for water and hydroelectric power with protecting flatland communities from floods during times of excessive rain or rapidly melting snow.

 The Department of Water Resources began releasing water down its main spillway last week to make more room in the reservoir behind the 770-foot-tall Oroville Dam.